AngeloAntonioPrisco/ddditai/.doc/02-data_understanding/data_understanding.md

 **Planned Data Sources:**
 - Sketchfab API v3 (`/v3/models` and `/v3/models/{uid}`)
 - Retrieval automated (no manual UID insertion)
-- Multithreading to speed up collection
+- Multithreading to accelerate data collection, with pause intervals and an exponential backoff algorithm to avoid hitting request limits
 - List of tag to perform an informed data retrieving

 **Metadata to Extract:**